 Turn Whenever You Want

 Go your own way!
 Approach an intersection anywhere in Zwift and road signs and pop-up windows alert you that turning is an option.
 Change course with the arrow keys or the cursor, or use prominent navigation buttons found on your smartphone’s Zwift Companion App.
-Join a peloton headed toward the volcano.
+Join a peloton headed toward the volcano, up Alpe du Zwift, or into Titans Grove.
 Or let it go, don’t initiate any turn at all, and stay on your pre-selected route.

 U-Turns are Easy